LazyCyborg/tmseegpy/README.md

    pip install -e .
    ```

-## Usage

-The pipeline is designed to be run from the command line or through the simple GUI, processing EEG data for one or multiple subjects.
-The main script accepts various command-line arguments to customize the preprocessing and analysis steps.

-### GUI

-## GUI Application

-A graphical user interface is available in the `tmseegpy/main_gui` directory.
-To use the GUI version:

 ### Download Releases
 Download the latest GUI release for your platform from:
 https://github.com/LazyCyborg/tmseegpy/releases (look for GUI releases tagged with `gui-v*`)

-#### Installation

-1. Install the TMSeegpy package:
-   - Copy the `tmseegpy` directory to your preferred location
-   - Add this location to your system's PATH

-2. Install the GUI:
-   - Copy the TMSeegpy GUI application to your Applications folder (Mac) or Program Files (Windows)

 ### GUI Application (Recommended)